hanjinliu/cylindra/docs/open_image.md

     If tomograms are reconstructed using IMOD or RELION, the built-in plugins can directly read it.
 See [here](extern/index.md) for more details.

+??? info "If you have multiple tomograms to analyze"

+    If you have multiple tomograms to analyze, you can create a batch project and use the batch analyzer to manage them.
+See [Prepare Batch Projects](batch/prep.md) for more details.

 !!! danger "Important: Use dark background images"

     Most of the methods require dark-background images, while most of the raw images of